How to Use This Calculator

 How many rose petals are typically in one cup?

 One standard cup typically contains approximately 300 rose petals.
 This number can vary slightly based on the size and freshness of the rose petals, with smaller petals leading to a higher count and larger, fresher petals resulting in a slightly lower count per cup.
-It's a useful benchmark for calculating larger quantities needed for events.
+The calculator uses this benchmark to estimate larger quantities needed for events.

 What is a good density for wedding aisle petals?